 As the second-largest emirate in the United Arab Emirates after Abu Dhabi, Dubai was once considered a barren landscape in the oil-rich Gulf.
 It is now a hive of commercial and leisure activity, attracting thousands of new residents to its shores each month.

 Contrary to popular belief, Dubai’s main source of revenue isn't oil.
 Although oil was discovered in the emirate in the 1960s and laid the foundations for its economy, other industries like construction, tourism and financial services are now the pillars of Dubai’s extraordinary wealth and provide the most job opportunities for expats.

 Newcomers to Dubai will discover a city that offers a great lifestyle with excellent healthcare facilities, solid transport infrastructure, exciting shopping options and a multitude of things to see and do.

 While Dubai's culture is still based on Islam and its accompanying traditions, the city's modernity has cast a slight shadow across the rigour of the religion and expats can enjoy a largely relaxed lifestyle in the emirate.
-That said, it's vital that one becomes familiar with the local laws of the land, in order to respect the people and the governing rules that exist.
+That said, it's vital that one becomes familiar with the local laws of the land, to respect the people and the governing rules that exist.

 Cost of living in Dubai

 Although Dubai's tax-free status helps residents to enjoy the emirate's luxurious lifestyle, living here is far from cheap, and expats will need to ensure that their salary and any extras given are sufficient to cover the cost of living.
 In the Mercer Cost of Living Survey for 2023, Dubai was placed 18th out of 227 cities worldwide, ranking 25 spots higher than its neighbouring emirate of Abu Dhabi (43rd).